- What is Ginger?

 Inflammation is the normal response of the immune system to injury and infection, but chronic inflammation is thought to contribute to chronic illnesses such as heart disease, obesity, diabetes and even cancer.

-One review of research concluded ginger may help reduce the production of various inflammation markers and inflammatory molecules (1), while one study specifically examined ginger’s effects on the growth of prostate cancer cells in a test tube.
+One review of research concluded ginger may help reduce the production of various inflammation markers and inflammatory molecules (1), and a study specifically examined ginger’s effects on the growth of prostate cancer cells in a test tube.

 The researchers found it significantly inhibited the growth of the cells (2).